What are the most common warning signs of mesothelioma?

 Often experienced in pleural mesothelioma and pericardial mesothelioma patients, chest pain can develop as the tumor grows and places strain on the lungs and heart.

-Pleural mesothelioma patients often develop difficulty swallowing (esophageal dyphagia) as the mesothelium continues to grow on the lungs.
+Pleural mesothelioma patients often develop difficulty swallowing (esophageal dysphagia) as the mesothelium continues to grow on the lungs.

 Hemoptysis, or the symptom of coughing up blood, can have its origins in the lungs, bronchi or trachea of mesothelioma patients.

-Nausea is experienced in a number of cancer patients as it is often a side effect of chemotherapy treatment.
+Nausea is experienced in a number of cancer patients, as it is often a side effect of chemotherapy treatment and sometimes the underlying cancer.
 Those diagnosed with peritoneal mesothelioma may also experience nausea as a result of increasing abdominal pressure.

 Peritoneal mesothelioma patients may experience a buildup of fluid in the peritoneum as the tumor continues to grow.
 This can result in an effusion which can inhibit the function of abdominal organs.